-As noted on the cover page hereof, Moody's Investors Service has assigned a long-term rating of "A1" to the Series Four-A1 Bonds, with a negative outlook.
-The rating and the outlook reflect only the view of such rating agency.
-Further information concerning the rating or the outlook is available from Moody's.
-There is no assurance that the rating will continue for any given period of time or that it may not be lowered or withdrawn entirely by the rating agency if in its judgment circumstances so warrant.
-Any such downward change in or withdrawal of such rating may have an adverse effect on the market price of the Series Four-A1 Bonds.
+As noted on the cover page hereof, Moody's Investors Service has assigned a long-term rating of "A1" and a short-term rating of "VMIG1" to the Series Four-A2 Bonds, with a negative outlook.
+The ratings and the outlook reflect only the view of such rating agency.
+Further information concerning the ratings or the outlook is available from Moody's.
+There is no assurance that either rating will continue for any given period of time or that it may not be lowered or withdrawn entirely by the rating agency if in its judgment circumstances so warrant.
+Any such downward change in or withdrawal of such rating may have an adverse effect on the market price of the Series Four-A2 Bonds.